Discus Breeding put into Perspective

 Share

 As a former discus breeder i am often asked about what advice I can offer with regards to breeding discus.
 More often than not I hear stories of discus parents eating eggs or poor hatch rates.
-Most of the time I am told about what “google says” to which I ask what page of google?
+Most of the time I am told about what “google says”, to which I ask what page of google?
 As much as it is great to have information at our fingertips, how much of it is good information?
 Well lets face it, when you search on google what do you find on the first few pages?
 Advertisements, regurgitated, outdated information thats copy and pasted by lazy content writers with zero experience.

 My entry into discus breeding was much the same, everything I read told me to change water to replicate the wet season and the discus would lay eggs, which they did but oftentimes they would eat the eggs not long after or the eggs would fungus resulting in a poor hatch rate.
 So back to the almighty google I would go and read up about water hardness, temperature and ways to cage the eggs to stop the parents from eating them only to confuse myself even more.